snur206/reading-notes/401/class27notes.md

 Create an analogy for Tasks and the back stack.
 Have we used a similar system before?
 Explain.

+Opening doors that opens up more doors to open but only going back is going through the same door, kind of like following a trail in a scavenger hunt.
+I believe we have with queue using FIFO.

 ## Things I want to know more about